We think this movie stands out for:

 What parents need to know

 Parents need to know that Dr. Seuss' Horton Hears a Who! is based on Dr. Seuss' beloved children's book.
 The book's wide fan base, coupled with the popularity of voice actors Jim Carrey and Steve Carell, should make most kids, especially those under 12, interested in seeing the film.
 Its message, like many of Seuss' tales, is one of inclusion and protecting those who can't protect themselves.
-There's not much in the way of iffy content, either, aside from a little mild potty humor.
-Even Vlad, the slightly scary bird, is funnier than he is disturbing.
+There's some mild potty humor and name-calling ("boob," "idiot," and "stupid").
+Vlad, the slightly scary bird, is funnier than he is disturbing.

 What's the story?